La Pe: Geography

+Population

+The majority of the inhabitants are of the Catholic religion.
+In 2020, the municipality had a total population of 3,052, up from 2,446 in 2010 and from 2,135 in 2005.

 History

-In the prehispanic era some isolated “zapotecas” groups were the first population of this municipality.
+In the pre-Hispanic era some isolated Zapotec groups were the first population of this municipality.
 In Mexico's independence the first big ranch of the municipality got established.
 There was a construction of rail roads that belong to the Mexican South train company.
 Sugar, corn and beans began being cultivated, agriculture was the main economic activity.